Trigger Lambda Functions Using Amazon SQS in a Different Account

 SQS:GetQueueAttributes

 10. On the Lambda function overview tab, Click +Add trigger.
-Select SQS from dropdown and in SQS queue box enter the ARN of queue from Account A which the queue was created with cross-account permissions and lastly click Add.
+Select SQS from the dropdown, and in SQS queue box, enter the ARN of the queue from Account A, in which the queue was created with cross-account permissions, and click Add.

 Testing: –

-1. On SQS Queue window in source account (Account A), click on Send and Receive Messages.
+1. On SQS Queue window in the source account (Account A), click on Send and Receive Messages.

-In the message body enter the message.
-There is an option to send the messages in the form of attributes as well.
-After entering the message click Send Message.
+In the message body, enter the message.
+There is also an option to send messages in the form of attributes.
+After entering the message, click Send Message.

-2. After clicking Send Messages, the message is sent to the Lambda function which is in different account (Account B).
+2. After clicking Send Messages, the message is sent to the Lambda function in different accounts (Account B).
 The function gets triggered once it receives the message from SQS Queue.
 To confirm that Lambda trigger and message received, click on Monitor section, and click on View Logs in CloudWatch.

 Written by – Chaitanya Suhas Karadkhedkar